r1chardj0n3s/pycode-minecraft/README.rst

   Have a water source be created at the position, for example ``water(pos.up())``.

-.. note:: Using water, lava or clear with the Python Block position will
-          replace the block!

 ``lava(pos)``
   Have a water source be created at the position.

 ``clear(pos)``
   Clear the block at the position nominated.

+  Note: using clear with the Python Block position will remove the block!

 Event Handlers